INSTITUTE FOR FREE TRADE

 EDUCATE CIVIL SOCIETY

 No one is born a free trader.
-We have the instincts of hunter-gatherers: to hoard food, to provide against famine, to seek self-sufficiency.
-But these instincts can make it difficult to accept the economic dependence on which open trade is based.
-We will use videos and online resources to make the case in a way designed to appeal to sceptics – which is to say, to almost everyone.
+We will use videos and online resources to explain the concepts of free trade in a way designed to appeal to sceptics – which is to say, to almost everyone.
+We also contribute to teaching University modules in economics, and host an in-house Summer School for future leaders.

 We will reach out to businesses and interest groups around the world, particularly in developing countries.
 We will bring them together to look at specific ways in which eliminating tariff and non-tariff barriers will lead to general prosperity.
 We will publish country-by-country and sector-by-sector studies showing how FTAs will benefit participating economies.

 We will use our extensive networks within governments to promote new trade agreements and to make sure that they focus on mutual recognition rather than standardisation – in other words, that they benefit consumers rather than producers.
-We will work closely with, though independently of, the UK’s newly established International Trade Department, ensuring that Brexit becomes a catalyst for a freer global trading order.
-We will bring together the relevant ministers and officials to hear the best arguments for open markets.
-We will publish a Free Trade Index, ranking countries according to their openness to foreign commerce and investment.
+We will work closely with, though independently of, the UK’s Department for International Trade, with a focus on facilitating economic diplomacy internationally, and unilateral liberalisation at home too.